ActualLab/Fusion.Samples/docs/rpc-benchmark.md

 - `Run-RpcBenchmark-Server.cmd <CoreCount>` to start the server **pinned to the first N CPU cores** (the default is 6)
 - `Run-RpcBenchmark-Client.cmd [url] [client options]` to run the client.
 It's the same command as  `dotnet run -c Release --project src/RpcBenchmark/RpcBenchmark.csproj -- client [url] [client options]`

-### 6-core server, best settings for Stl.Rpc & SignalR
+### 6-core server, best settings for ActualLab.Rpc & SignalR

 Commands:
 - `Run-RpcBenchmark-Server.cmd`